 I was speaking with one of my assistant coaches from previous years and he said the following about this topic.

 “When we were coaching my son we had great and just awful father-son relationship moments.
 From winning games together, watching him score the big goals and singling him out for a mistake that no other player gets singled out for.
 Looking back, those are some of the best years of our lives.”
 As he ended his statement with a big smile.

 Listen, every Parent Coach may have their own theory on how to best balance the relationship with their child while coaching.
-However, as coaches we always need to gain new insights in order to grow and excel.
+However, as coaches, we always need to gain new insights in order to grow and excel.

 I have coached for many years without a child on any of my teams.
 Last year was my first full year being a Parent Coach.
 I was so nervous and did not want to have that “Parent Coach” stigma.
-What I did do is remember all those years of watching and listening to really good coaches that were parents and what they did to have a successful relationship with their children.
+What I did do is remember all those years of watching and listening to fantastic coaches that were parents and what they did to have a successful relationship with their children.

-One important rule I followed – I was the coach at rink, but on the way home I just needed to be Dad… It took a lot of practice and patience.
+One important rule I followed – I was the coach at the rink, but on the way home I just needed to be Dad… It took a lot of practice and patience.

 Five Tips to be a Successful Parent-Coach:

 - The relationship with your child is more important than any sport or game.